Frequently Asked Questions

 Call me and tell me about your dog.
 I’ll listen and help.

 Before they’ve had all of their shots, it is absolutely not safe to bring your puppy to a dog park or to socialize with strange dogs in any uncontrolled environment.
 As important as early socialization is, it’s just not safe to put their health in jeopardy.
-It is also extremely important that your puppy’s first experiences with other dogs be positive.
+It is also extremely important that your puppy’s first experiences with other dogs be positive ones.
 Just as exposing your puppy to illness is dangerous, it is highly deleterious to your puppy’s later development to expose him to aggressive dogs, especially those not under their owner’s control.
-At the LoveDogs Inc, all dogs are individually and professionally screened for aggression and their vaccination records checked.
+At LoveDog Inc, all dogs are individually and professionally screened for aggression and their vaccination records checked.
 All interactions are supervised by professional dog trainers.
 For the mental and physical well-being of your puppy now and later in life there is simply no comparison to the dog park.

 We work with all breeds, shapes and sizes!
 No exceptions here!
 From big Great Danes to tiny Yorkies.